scrabbletank/farhome-rules/rulesdoc.md

 ##### Hero Dice
 Hero dice are special dice players can add to any roll.
 You gain a number of them at the start of your adventure and once spent are not replenished.
 You can add at most 1 Hero die to any roll, except wound rolls.
 You may choose to add a Hero dice even after you have rolled, as long as you haven't seen the opposing roll.
 Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.

-Your DM may reward you with extra Hero dice, but Hero dice are usually only given at the start of each adventure.
+Your GM may reward you with extra Hero dice, but Hero dice are usually only given at the start of each adventure.

 ##### Skill Challenge
-Skill Challenges are rarely made in contest, instead the DM will ask you to add dice depending on how challenging a task you are trying to accomplish.
+Skill Challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
 Each skill has its own proficiency and uses one of your attributes to determine dice.
 For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
 Both athletics and acrobatics have their own proficiencies as well.

-The outcome in these rolls isn't always a strict pass or fail, depending on the DM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
+The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.

 ##### Helping in Skill Challenges
 In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
 When helping every participant rolls the same skill check contested by a single challenge roll.
 The highest roll among the participants is used, adding a success for every crit rolled by others.